Adhir Kalyan: Early life

-Kalyan was born in Durban, South Africa, to an Indian South African family.
+Kalyan's family is of Indian South African descent.
 His mother, Santosh Vinita "Sandy" Kalyan, was a member of Parliament in the South African National Assembly, where she represented the Democratic Alliance.

 Kalyan completed his schooling at Marklands in Durban.
 Prior to moving abroad, he performed in a number of productions in South Africa, including theatrical adaptations of Charles Dickens' Oliver Twist and A Christmas Carol, an adaptation of Salman Rushdie's The Ground Beneath Her Feet, and the classical Shakespearean play Macbeth.

 Career

 In 2005, Kalyan moved to London to pursue his acting career where he gained roles in the BBC series Holby City (series 8) as Arjmand Younis, in Spooks (series 5), and on the Irish network RTÉ One in Fair City as Ramal Kirmani.
 Kalyan also appeared in a number of independent films.

 Kalyan starred in the short-lived American CW Television Network sitcom Aliens in America, as a foreign exchange student from Pakistan living with a Wisconsin family.
 He portrayed recurring characters in the fifth season of the cable show Nip/Tuck, and in the third season of the CBS sitcom Rules of Engagement, becoming a series regular in the latter's fourth season.

 In 2009, Kalyan appeared in the film Paul Blart: Mall Cop as Pahud, a teenager who admired his girlfriend Parisa, in Up in the Air as a fired employee, and in the cheerleader comedy Fired Up.
 In 2010, he appeared in Youth in Revolt, and in 2011, he appeared in a minor role in No Strings Attached.

 In late 2015, he began starring in the Fox science fiction crime drama Second Chance.

-In December 2019, Kalyan was cast to portray Afghan interpreter Awalmir Karimi ("Al"), the main protagonist in the CBS sitcom United States of Al. The sitcom premiered on April 1, 2021, surrounded with controversy.
+In December 2019, Kalyan was cast to portray Afghan interpreter Awalmir Karimi ("Al"), the main protagonist in the CBS sitcom United States of Al. The sitcom premiered on 1 April 2021, surrounded with controversy.
 Released to mostly negative reviews, the show and its makers were criticized for the show's humor, use of antiquated tropes, and in particular, critics called out the casting of a South-African-born Indian actor to play an Afghan lead and his use of an inauthentic accent.

 Personal life

 In March 2015, he became engaged to actress Emily Wilson of General Hospital.
-He and Wilson married on October 1, 2016, at Colony 29 in Palm Springs, CA.
+He and Wilson married on 1 October 2016 at Colony 29 in Palm Springs, California.
+They welcomed their first child together, a daughter, who was born on 23 March 2021.
+They welcomed their second child, a son, on 11 October 2024.